-How to Have a Healthier and More Productive Home Office
+Work From Home – How to Have a Healthy and Productive Home Office

-We’ve written in the past about some of most awesome company offices in the world.
-But is it possible that the ultimate office is right in your own home?
+In the past we have written about some of most awesome company offices in the world.
+But is it possible that the ultimate office when you work from home?
+(WFH)

 Working from home can be a dream come true: convenience, comfort, and complete control.
 Today, more people are working from home than ever before – whether they’re telecommuting to their job or just using the Internet to make their own income like me.

 I’ve been working from a home office for two years now and in that time I’ve learned that working from home is a double-edged blade.
 Do it well and it’s the best work experience you’ll ever have – but do it wrong and it will bring down your work and home life simultaneously.

 Here’s how to make sure your home office is a healthier and more productive one.